google/asylo-site/_docs/reference/api/bazel/asylo_bzl.md

       <td>
         optional. default is <code>""</code>
         <p>
-          An sgx_enclave_configuration target to be passed to the enclave.
+          A backend-specific configuration target to be passed to the signer.
 Optional.
         </p>
       </td>
     </tr>